 Frequently Asked Questions

-What will I get out of an associate degree in engineering?
+What will I get out of an associate's in this field?

 This is a reasonable question.
 After all, engineering is a field in which everyone knows you need plenty of education to succeed.
 So, what does earning an associate degree earn you?
 The answer isn’t that difficult – you’ll gain the chance to earn experience.
 With nothing but an associate degree in engineering, you could find work as a mechanical technician or a research assistant.
 This can look great on an application to graduate school or on a resume.
 There’s nothing like already having a work history when you do finally graduate from you bachelor’s or master’s program.